How to Minimize Downtime During a WordPress Migration

 Why Downtime Matters in WordPress Migration

-Downtime is the period when your website becomes inaccessible to users, which can be caused by a variety of issues during WordPress migration.
-When your website experiences downtime, it can harm both your SEO and your user experience.
+When your website experiences downtime, it can negatively impact both your SEO and user experience.
 The longer your website remains unavailable, the more damage it can cause to your business, as visitors might leave and not return.

 Impact of Downtime on Your Website

-When your site is down, search engines may crawl it and mark it as unavailable, leading to a drop in your search engine rankings.
 Additionally, visitors trying to access your site during downtime may leave, resulting in lost traffic and revenue.
-Prolonged or frequent downtime can also reduce user trust and damage your site reputation, making it crucial to minimize any interruptions.
+Prolonged or frequent downtime can also reduce user trust and damage your site’s reputation, making it crucial to minimize any interruptions.

 Key Challenges in Reducing Downtime During WordPress Migration